scvalex/ltc/reference/README.md

 we cannot use normal timestamps to version updates.
 We instead use vector clocks, a kind of timestamp designed specifically for distributed system.
 These are basically vectors Lamport timestamps.

+### OSPF Route Propagation \cite{rfc2328}

+The OSPF algorithm is used to compute the shortest routes inside an AS.
+Given no changes to the topology, the routes computed by each router will converge.
+Additionally, the convergence period for any one change is "short".